sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210217: Started to play with NSS again as a comparison.
+Some changes since I last did that.
+I created a ``nssdoech.sh`` script for that.
+First off, it was saying that ECH/HPKE was disabled in the build, so for the NSS build I tried:

+            $ ./build.sh -Denable_draft_hpke=1

+   and that seems to move things along a bit...

 - 20210217: Moar testing against CF deployment.
 Various fixes being fixed... config_id and AAD for -09 sorta done but not succeeding so far.
 Next step is to build NSS and compare.